SablefishMSE

 First, we start with defining the operating model.

-This package relies on the afscOM package to run the forward OM projection component of the MSE, as well as to generate observation data. afscOM requires users to define two objects to control the behavior of the forward projection: a dem_params list and a model_options list.
+package to run the forward OM projection component of the MSE, as well as to generate observation data. afscOM

-The dem_params list is a named list of multi-dimensional arrays that define demographic parameters within the OM.
-The model_options list is a complex named list of various options that control, among other things, the details of the observation processes and how catches are apportioned between fleets.
-For more details on the proper construction of these objects, please see the afscOM repository.
+list is a complex named list of various options that control, among other things, the details of the observation processes and how catches are apportioned between fleets.
+For more details on the proper construction of these objects, please see the afscOM

-SablefishMSE requires users to pass a named list that defines all of the components of the OM to the MSE wrapper function, which includes two additional components beyond what is required by afscOM.
-The components are:
+requires users to pass a named list that defines all of the components of the OM to the MSE wrapper function, which includes two additional components beyond what is required by afscOM

 names(sable_om)

-• model_options is the same list supplied to afscOM but with some extra options appended.
+but with some extra options appended. -

-• recruitment is a function and list of parameters that defines how annual recruitment should be generated (for more on how recruitment functions work within the package see: “Specifying Recruitment”).
+is a function and list of parameters that defines how annual recruitment should be generated (for more on how recruitment functions work within the package see: “Specifying Recruitment”).

 Setting up a Harvest Control Rule